The Bang Records StoryThe Bang Records story falls neatly into three parts. From 1965-1973, the label was established and

 became #1, and they became the ultimate stars of the show.
 I remember I took off my fall, it was my

-hairpiece, and they booed me.
+wife's hairpiece, and they booed me.
 They didn't want to know that it wasn't real.
-They wanted to believe that
+They wanted to believe

-were from Australia.
-Later, Max's Kansas City and New York had all our records in the juke box saying
+that we were from Australia.
+Later, Max's Kansas City and New York had all our records in the juke box

-were the fathers of Punk Rock, because we dressed in zebra skins, leather pants, carried spears, and
+saying we were the fathers of Punk Rock, because we dressed in zebra skins, leather pants, carried

 One of the things that has puzzled record collectors is what came out in stereo on Bang.
 For example,

-first album, by the Strangeloves, is listed as being stereo in some of the references from 1965 and 1966,
+the first album, by the Strangeloves, is listed as being stereo in some of the references from 1965 and

 There wasn't really a hell of a lot of stereo on the early Bang that I can remember.
 The Strangeloves I